 g) Health declaration

 9. The Annual General Meeting shall be held each year before the 25th April for the results of the election of Officers and Committee, to appoint Auditor and Scrutineer, and to pass the balance sheet of the club.
+There shall be at least 5 committee members or office bearers present to form a quorum.
 Certification of the accounts must be carried out by one qualified Accountant or two individuals with accountancy experience.
 The rules of the club may not be altered by the club except at an Annual general Meeting, notice of which includes details of the proposal to alter the rules.
 Such alterations shall not be brought into force until the Kennel Club has been advised and has given its approval of the alteration.
 New rules or amendments, as per Kennel Club directives shall be adopted immediately and be included in the clubs constitution with effect from the Club’s annual general meeting.
 Notice of such meeting to be given to each member at least 14 days beforehand, together with a copy of audited accounts.
 No business shall be transacted at an Annual General Meeting unless notice therefore appears on the agenda, with the exception of routine matters or those which, in the opinion of the Chairman or Committee, are urgent.
 Matters for inclusion in the agenda must be notified to the Honorary Secretary by 31st January.
 A statement shall be given of (a) the number of committee meetings held during the elected term of office; (b) the number of attendances at said meetings by Officers and committee seeking re-election.

 10. A special general meeting of the club may be held on the written requisition of not less than fifteen paid up members, stating the object of the meeting.
 The Honorary Secretary shall give members fourteen days notice of such meeting, and the notice must be sent out within seven days of receiving the requisition.
 No business other than that named in the notice shall be brought before a Special General Meeting.
 The quorum at such a meeting shall be twenty members.